salmujaiwel/Covid-19_1M_Saudi_Tweets/README.md

 @author: Sultan Almujaiwel salmujaiwel@ksu.edu.sa
 ==================================================================
-This is a repository of some widely Arabic tweets posed from the 1st of March to the 31st of April in 2020.
-Please use the procssed datasets for your own gain.
+This is a repository of some Arabic tweets posted from the 1st of March to the 31st of April in 2020.
+Please use the processed datasets for your own gain.
 However, you you should let the author know by email if you get results using these data.
 ==================================================================